 - "Recover" Uncheck to not recover the current cluster. - "Zone" The availability zone of the cluster.
 By default it will be the zone of the backedup cluster, but this can be changed.
-Currently, recovering a cluster into a VPC subnet is

-- "Cluster ID" The default will the ID of the original cluster.
+Currently, recovering a cluster into a VPC subnet is not supported by CPM.
+You can always recover from the snapshot using AWS Management Console. - "Cluster ID" The default will the ID of the original cluster.
 If the original cluster still exists, the recovery operation will fail.
 You can type in a new ID to recover a new cluster. - "Cluster Snapshot ID" This is just a display field of the snapshot ID. - "Node Type" and "Nodes" only for display.
 Changing these fields are not supported by AWS. - "Port" You can choose the port of the cluster.
 The default is the port of the original backed-up cluster. - "Subnet Group" Determines whether to launch the cluster in a VPC subnet or not, and to which subnet group.
 The default will be the value from the original backed-up cluster.
 You can recover a cluster from outside a VPC to a VPC subnet group, but the other way around is not supported and will return an error.